Wednesday, June 26, 2024

 I started this blog and then I needed photos.
 On every outing, every trip, getting the photo became the goal.
 I was aiming for the photo before even looking at the bird.
 It should come as no surprise that my birding skills declined.
 In the years since, I have taken thousands and thousands and thousands of photos.
 Most are deleted, the gift of digital photography.
 I have found a couple of other good birds, but none like a Smith's Longspur.
 Being alone and cold, I will always remember that bird and the experience of spending so much time with it.

 In Jonathan Franzen's essay of the same title as his book, The End of the End of the Earth (page 195), he writes a wonderfully tangled and complex connection of memories and events.
 It's a beautiful piece.
 One of the events is of his expedition to Antarctica, a three week trip with the Lindblad National Geographic.
 With money left to him by his uncle Walt, first he was to go with his girlfriend, but when that fell through he travels with his brother.
 He meets Chris and Ada, a couple of other birders on the ship.
 Of all the birds one hopes to see on such a trip, the Emperor Penguin is the bird to see.
 "Four feet tall, these are the stars of the March of the Penguins" (page 208), "every one of them as heroic as Shackleton" (page 209).
 Turns out, a sighting is not easy and is not guaranteed.
 Traveling in Lallemand Fjord near the southernmost latitude, Franzen knew this location was the last hope for seeing an Emperor Penguin (page 208).
 He is scanning the ice field and sees a bird that appears unfamiliar.
 "It seemed to have a patch of color behind its ear and a blush of yellow on its breast.
 Emperor Penguin?" (page 208).
 He tells the ship's crew member who is in charge of operations, because seeing an Emperor Penguin would change the operation.
 He's not certain he is taken seriously.
 He's also aware of his "distressing history of incorrect bird identifications" (page 209) and the bird is about a half mile away.
-He runs to Chris and Ada's (birding friends he has made on the ship) cabin to alert them to what he has seen.
+He runs to Chris and Ada's (his birding friends) cabin to alert them to what he has seen.
 They join him on deck and Chris puts his spotting scope on the bird and confirms that it is an Emperor Penguin.
 They all high-five and tell the ship's captain who suspends the operation the other crew member was working on and instructs him to redirect to the Emperor Penguin.
 They pile into Zodiacs.
 The news traveled quickly.
 By the time Franzen "arrives on the scene, thirty orange-jacketed photographers were standing or kneeling and training their lenses on a very tall and very handsome penguin, very close to them" (page 210).

-Here is my punchline.
+Here's the punchline.
 Franzen writes, "I'd already made a quiet, alienated resolution not to take a single picture on the trip.
 And here was an image so indelible that no camera was needed to capture it: the Emperor Penguin appeared to be holding a press conference.
 While a cluster of Adelies came up from behind it, observing like support staff, the Emperor faced the press corps in a posture of calm dignity.
 After a while, it gave its neck a leisurely stretch.
 Demonstrating its masterly balance and flexibility, and yet without seeming to show off, it scratched behind its ear with one foot while standing fully erect on the other.
 And then, as if to underline how comfortable it felt with us, it fell asleep" (page 211).

 Franzen, whether before or during the trip, makes his "alienated resolution" not to take a single picture.
 He doesn't say why he made this resolution.
 I'm not sure I agree, but he has a reputation of being somewhat curmudgeonly.
 In forgoing taking photographs, he sees and remembers forever his experience of the Emperor Penguin.
 Of course, Franzen has a way with words and imagery that few do, but in this passage we are all able to visualize this scene and see the Emperor Penguin.
 It's unlikely we would have this description had he been busy taking photographs.
-Birder or not, doesn't matter, I highly recommend this essay for the beauty of it.
+Birder or not, it doesn't matter, I highly recommend this essay for the beauty of it.

 David Sedaris takes a different path to the same decision for a different reason.
 In his June 17th New Yorker Personal History essay Trophy Room: Going on safari (link above; New Yorker essays on-line frequently have different titles than the printed essay), he takes the reader on a David Sedaris-style safari.
 He's at a Christmas Party that a number of authors he admires are also attending.
 He is introduced to a curator from the Metropolitan Museum who is soon "leaving on an African safari, the sort where you carry a camera rather than a gun."
 After the party on the subway ride home he whines to his boyfriend Hugh, "Why can't we go on a safari" (page 12)?
 A month later they are in Kenya "in an open-sided four-by-four vehicle surrounded by seven lions, none of which seemed to care about us" (page 12).